zhivotin/players/README.md

 **mvn clean install**

 ## Run
-To run your IDE or Maven command:
+To run use your IDE or Maven command:
 **mvn spring-boot:run**